psarana/mediator/_posts/2017-01-22-A-beginners-guide-to-natural-language-processing.md

 There are many missing pieces with this analysis.
 My fellow Potterheads will know that many of these characters go by many different aliases.
 Looking specifically at Lord Voldemort, he is also referred to as "He-Who-Must-Be-Named" or the "Dark Lord".
 These type of details will enhance our analysis and make a more accurate conclusion in regards to ranking the importance of main characters.
 This is a great next step.

 I hope this inspired you to ask more questions about this data - where can we go from here?
-I will continue to play around with this data set in a series, A beginners guide to Natural Language Processing, where code and analysis will get exceedingly more sophisticated but I hope this took away the fear of starting for those hoping to dabble in the field.
+I will continue to play around with this data set in the series, A beginners guide to Natural Language Processing, where code and analysis will get exceedingly more sophisticated but I hope this took away the fear of starting for those hoping to dabble in the field.